lorenzleutgeb/docker-volume-gcs/README.md

 $ docker-volume-gcs [gcsfuse options] ROOT
 ````

-The only argument for the plugin is the root directory to used for mounts.
+The only argument for the plugin is the root directory to be used for mounts.
 It is mandatory
 and must be the last argument.

 An example invocation would be